gbarnier/FWIME-applications/README.md

 # Welcome to our repository: FWIME-applications
-* This goal of this repository is to reproduce the results from the manuscript submitted to Geophysics:
-    * **Full waveform inversion by model extension (FWIME): practical applications**
+* This goal of this repository is to reproduce the results from the manuscript submitted to Geophysics called **Full waveform inversion by model extension (FWIME): practical applications
 * Authors for this repository: Guillaume Barnier (barnier@gmail.com), Ettore Biondi (ebiondi@caltech.edu), Stuart Farris (sfarris@sep.stanford.edu)
 * Date: 05/12/2022
 * Feel free to contact us for any questions or bugs to report

 ---
 # Summary
-* This repository contains fours notebooks corresponding to the numerical examples proposed in our paper.
+* This repository contains four notebooks corresponding to the numerical examples proposed in our paper
 * Once you have followed the instructions below, simply open the main directory called "FWIME-applications"
 * Then, go to the folder corresponding to the numerical example you wish to study/reproduce, and you will find the Jupyter notebook
 * **Impotant remark**: the notebooks assume you have access to four GPUs.
 If you wish to use a different number of GPUs, please adjust the parameter "nGpu" in the parameter files located in the "par" folder within each numerical example